 How I Took Out $30K in Student Loans and Still Graduated College Almost Debt-Free

-My story begins like that of most high school seniors preparing to go to college.
-Not only did I have no idea where I wanted to go to college, I didn’t really even know what I wanted to major in.
+My story begins like many high school seniors preparing to go to college.
+I had no idea where I wanted to go to college and I didn’t really even know what I wanted to major in.

 And I certainly wasn’t thinking about how I was going to pay for it.

-I hope by sharing my story of accidental wise decisions and lucky breaks, it will inspire you to make a plan to achieve even better results and feel the freedom of graduating debt-free!
+I hope by sharing my story of accidental wise decisions and lucky breaks, it will inspire your child to make a plan to achieve even better results and feel the freedom of graduating debt free!